2002 Pacific typhoon season: Typhoon Fengshen

-The monsoon trough spawned a tropical depression on July 13, which quickly intensified due to its small size.
+The monsoon trough spawned a tropical depression on July 13.
+Due to its small size, it quickly intensified into a tropical storm named "Fengshen".
 By July 15, Fengshen attained typhoon status, and after initially moving to the north, it began a movement toward the northwest.
 On July 18, the typhoon reached peak 10-minute winds of 185 km/h, according to the JMA, making it the strongest storm of the season.
 The JTWC estimated peak 1-minute winds of 270 km/h, and the agency estimated that Fengshen was a super typhoon for five days.
 This broke the record for longest duration at that intensity, previously set by Typhoon Joan in 1997, and later tied by Typhoon Ioke in 2006.

-While near peak intensity, Typhoon Fengshen underwent the Fujiwhara effect with Typhoon Fung-wong, causing the latter storm to loop to its south.
+While near peak intensity, Typhoon Fengshen underwent the Fujiwhara effect with Fung-wong, causing the latter storm to loop to its south.
 Fengshen gradually weakened while approaching Japan, and it crossed over the country's Ōsumi Islands on July 25 as a severe tropical storm.
 When the typhoon washed a freighter ashore, four people drowned and the remaining fifteen were rescued.
 In the country, Fengshen dropped heavy rainfall and produced heavy rains, causing mudslides, $4 million (¥475 million JPY) in crop damage, and one death.

-After affecting Japan, Fengshen weakened in the Yellow Sea to a tropical depression, before moving across China's Shandong Peninsula and dissipating on July 28.
+After affecting Japan, Fengshen weakened in the Yellow Sea into a tropical depression, before moving across China's Shandong Peninsula and dissipating on July 28.

 Tropical Depression 13W (Juan)

 On July 16, an area of convection increased northwest of Palau with a weak circulation.
 Moderate shear dispersed the thunderstorms, although the system gradually organized.
-It tracked northwestward due to a ridge to the north, becoming a tropical depression on July 18.
-PAGASA gave the system the local name "Juan", and the JTWC classified it as Tropical Depression 13W, although the JMA did not classify it as a tropical storm.
-Early on July 19, the depression struck Samar Island in the Philippines, and continued northwestward through the archipelago.
+It tracked northwestward due to a ridge to the north, becoming a tropical depression on July 18, when PAGASA gave the name "Juan", and the JTWC classified it as "13W", although the JMA did not classify it as a tropical storm.
+Early on July 19, Juan struck Samar Island in the Philippines, and continued northwestward through the archipelago.
 An increase in convection the next day prompted the JTWC to upgrade the system to a tropical storm before it moved over Luzon and the Metro Manila area.
 Increasing shear and disrupted outflow due to land interaction weakened the system, and the JTWC discontinued advisories on July 22.
 PAGASA continued tracking the system until the following day.

-The depression dropped heavy rainfall in the Philippines during its passage, only weeks after several consecutive tropical systems caused deadly flooding in the country.
+Juan dropped heavy rainfall in the Philippines during its passage, only weeks after several consecutive tropical systems caused deadly flooding in the country.
 The rains forced 2,400 people to evacuate.
 Storm-related tornadoes and landslides killed at least three people.
 Three people were electrocuted, and flash flooding killed at least two people.
-In all, Tropical Depression Juan killed 14 people and injured two others.
+In all, 13W (known as Juan), killed 14 people and injured two others.
 There were 583 houses that were damaged or destroyed, and damage totaled about $240,000 (₱12.1 million PHP), mostly on Luzon.